Fallujah: Iraq War (2003–2011)

 According to Mike Marqusee of Iraq Occupation Focus writing in the Guardian, "Fallujah's compensation commissioner has reported that 36,000 of the city's 50,000 homes were destroyed, along with 60 schools and 65 mosques and shrines".
 Reconstruction mainly consists of clearing rubble from heavily damaged areas and reestablishing basic utility services.
 10% of the pre-offensive inhabitants had returned as of mid-January 2005, and 30% as of the end of March 2005.
 In 2006, some reports say two-thirds have now returned and only 15 percent remain displaced on the outskirts of the city.

 Pre-offensive inhabitant figures are unreliable; the nominal population was assumed to have been 250,000–350,000.
 Thus, over 150,000 individuals are still living as IDPs in tent cities or with relatives outside Fallujah or elsewhere in Iraq.
 Current estimates by the Iraqi Ministry of Interior and Coalition Forces put the city's population at over 350,000, possibly closing in on half a million.
 In the aftermath of the offensive, relative calm was restored to Fallujah although almost-daily attacks against coalition forces resumed in 2005 as the population slowly trickled back into the city.
 From 2005–06, elements of the New Iraqi Army's 2nd and 4th brigades, 1st Division, occupied the city while the Marines maintained a small complex consisting of a security element from RCT8 and a CMOC at the city hall.
 The Iraqi units were aided by Military Transition Teams.
 Most Marine elements stayed outside of the city limits.

 In December 2006, enough control had been exerted over the city to transfer operational control of the city from American forces to the 1st Iraqi Army Division.
-During the same month, the Fallujah police force began major offensive operations under their new chief.
+During the same month, the Fallujah Police Forces began major offensive operations under their new chief.
 Coalition Forces, as of May 2007, are operating in direct support of the Iraqi Security Forces in the city.
 The city is one of Anbar province's centers of gravity in a newfound optimism among American and Iraqi leadership about the state of the counterinsurgency in the region.
 In June 2007, Regimental Combat Team 6 began Operation Alljah, a security plan modeled on a successful operation in Ramadi.
 After segmenting districts of the city, Iraqi Police and Coalition Forces established police district headquarters in order to further localize the law enforcement capabilities of the Iraqi Police.
 A similar program had met with success in the city of Ramadi in late 2006 and early 2007 (See Battle of Ramadi).
+Though the war and occupation ended in 2011, the insurgency continued.